Atfayee/PixyProxy/construction/system_description.md

 4. The web layer, located in the /web directory, will contain separate resources for managing public and private prompts.
 It will use a dependency pattern to ensure that private resource methods require authentication.
 It will also incorporate a dependency for universal logging of all requests.

 The API will support various functionalities through its endpoints.
 These include searching by guid and requesting all images with pagination constraints.
-All responses will be in JSON format.
+All responses will be in pydantic model or image bytes.
 Users will also have access for images, image details or image bytes and adding images.